aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/fill-settings/_index.md

 |ThinVerticalStripe|Represents thin vertical stripe pattern|
 |VerticalStripe|Represents vertical stripe pattern|

-In the example below, the foreground color of the A1 cell is set but A2 is configured to have both foreground and background colors with a vertical stripe background pattern.
+In the example below, the foreground color of the A1 cell is set, but A2 is configured to have both foreground and background colors with a vertical stripe background pattern.

 ```html
 <!DOCTYPE html>